projectdiscovery/dnsx/README.md

    -stream                   stream mode (wordlist, wildcard, stats and stop/resume will be disabled)

 CONFIGURATIONS:
-   -r, -resolver string          list of resolvers to use (file or comma separated) -wt, -wildcard-threshold int  wildcard filter threshold (default 5) -wd, -wildcard-domain string  domain name for wildcard filtering (other flags will be ignored)
+   -auth                         configure projectdiscovery cloud (pdcp) api key (default true) -r, -resolver string          list of resolvers to use (file or comma separated) -wt, -wildcard-threshold int  wildcard filter threshold (default 5) -wd, -wildcard-domain string  domain name for wildcard filtering (other flags will be ignored - only json output is supported)
 ```

 ## Running dnsx